manya16400/Reddit-Flair-Detection/README.md

 6. [References](#References)

 ## About
-  This repository illustrates the process of scraping reddit posts from the subreddit [r/india](https://www.reddit.com/r/india),    building a classifier to classify the posts into 8 different flairs and deploying the best model as a web application.
+  This repository illustrates the process of scraping reddit posts from the subreddit [r/india](https://www.reddit.com/r/india), text preprocessing/cleaning of data, building a classifier to classify the posts into 8 different flairs and deploying the best model as a web application.

 ## Installation
   Along with Python 3, this project requires following libraries (a few others which are mentioned in later section)  :